MarcEscandell/ALPypeRL/docs/CartPoleV0.rst

 ##########################################################

 .. note::
-    You may find the source code of the *CartPole-v0* `here <https://github.com/MarcEscandell/ALPypeRL/tree/main/alpyperl/examples/cartpole_v0>`_.
+    You may find the source code of the *CartPole-v0* `here <https://github.com/MarcEscandell/ALPypeRL/tree/main/alpyperl/examples/cartpole_v0>`__.

 In this page, you will learn how to setup the **python script** where the **RL policy** is going to be **trained**.
-It is important to note that, although any RL framework compatible with `OpenAI Gymnasium <https://gymnasium.farama.org/>`_ can be used, the majority of ALPypeRL has been build around `ray rllib <https://docs.ray.io/en/latest/rllib/index.html>`_ (or only tested on that environment). **rllib** is an open source library for reinforcement learning that is in constant development and offers great support as it has a big community of users.
-Please raise a request if you think ALPypeRL should support other RL packages.
+It's worth noting that while any *RL framework* compatible with `OpenAI Gymnasium <https://gymnasium.farama.org/>`_ can be used, the ALPypeRL has primarily been built around `ray rllib <https://docs.ray.io/en/latest/rllib/index.html>`_ (or only tested on that environment). **rllib**  is an open-source library for reinforcement learning that is constantly evolving and has a large community of users.
+If you believe *ALPypeRL* should support other *RL packages*, please submit a request.

 In summary, in any *RL experiment* that you build using *ALPypeRL*, you should be: